 For example, a ransomware attack can infect your network servers by copying the patient record due to a lack of security measures.
 Or an employee may leave their laptop with PHI access open to public view, or a new employee might miss going through the HIPAA training.

-Lack of Patient Authorization
+Lack of patient authorization

 HIPAA also requires obtaining patient authorization before using or disclosing PHI for most purposes.
 Authorization must be obtained from the patient in writing and the consent must specify the specific uses or disclosures.

-Improper Disposal of PHI
+Improper disposal of PHI

 You are also required to take steps to ensure the proper disposal of PHI.
 PHI should be shredded, burned, or otherwise destroyed so that it cannot be read or reconstructed.
 However, HIPAA requires you to maintain all HIPAA-related documentation for six years.

-Failure to Notify Patients of a Breach
+Failure to notify patient of a breach

 Under HIPAA, covered entities are required to notify patients if their PHI has been subject to a breach.
 A breach is defined as an unauthorized use or disclosure of PHI that compromises its privacy or security.

-How can Sprinto help you with HIPAA Compliance Audit?
+How can Sprinto help you with HIPAA compliance audit?

 Ensuring compliance with HIPAA regulations can be a daunting task for any business associate.
-While your BAA would spell out the extent of your responsibilities, you must be ever vigilant and comply with HIPAA.
+While your BAA would spell out the extent of your responsibilities, you must be ever vigilant and comply with HIPAA

 Sprinto is built to help cloud-hosted business associates get HIPAA compliant in an easy and effortless way.
 From editable policy templates to integrated risk assessments with in-app suggestions on the required safeguards for the identified risks, Sprinto’s compliance automation software packs a punch.
 The platform also offers HIPAA training modules for your employees, and updates the modules to reflect the most recent changes to the law.